Höfner: Company history

 A German luthier, Karl Höfner (1864–1955), founded the Höfner company in the town of Schönbach in Austria-Hungary (now Luby in the Czech Republic) in 1887.
 He soon became the largest string instrument manufacturer in the country.
 His sons, Josef and Walter, joined the company around 1920, and began spreading the brand's reputation worldwide.
 The company became involved in production for the German army in World War II producing wooden crates and soles for boots.
 After the war, Germans were expelled from the Sudetenland, forcing Höfner to move to West Germany.
 The company initially moved to an ex-work camp at Möhrendorf in 1948, but soon became involved in the development of a new township and factories in Bubenreuth.
 The new Höfner factory opened in 1950, and expanded three times between 1953 and 1960.
 Karl Höfner, the founder, lived to see the company's revival, and died in Bubenreuth in 1955.
 In 1964, the company built a further factory at Hagenau, about 5 km from Bubenreuth, to machine wood parts for assembly at Bubenreuth.
 They expanded the Hagenau factory twice in the 1970s.

 The daughter of Walter Höfner, Gerhilde, began working for the company in the mid-1950s taking an active part in all aspects of management.
 Her husband, Christian Benker, joined the company in 1963.
 They together became the driving force for the company as Josef and Walter entered retirement in the 1970s.

 Changes of ownership

 In 1994, Höfner became part of the Boosey & Hawkes Group, and was able to expand and upgrade its facilities with the influx of cash.
 In 1997, the company moved from Bubenreuth to Hagenau.

 After a near-bankruptcy in 2003 Boosey & Hawkes sold its musical instrument division (including the Höfner and Buffet Crampon companies) to the Music Group, a company formed by rescue buyout specialists Rutland Fund Management, for £33.2 million.

 Höfner remained a part of this conglomerate until December 2004, when the Music Group sold the company to Klaus Schöller who had been the general manager of Höfner for many years, with his wife Ulrike Schrimpff, the finance director at Höfner along with Rob Olsen and Graham Stockley who were USA and UK partners.
-Klaus Schöller and Ulrike Schrimpff remain as the owners of the business today.
+Klaus Schöller and Ulrike Schrimpff remained as the owners of the business until June 2026.

+In June 2026, after filing for bankruptcy, the company was acquired by GEWA Music.